alexelash/personal-website/_projects/administrate.md

     layout: 'text-only'
     title: 'Color'
     desc: |
       One of the most notable changes of the new brand identity was shifting from using blue as a primary brand color to purple.
-Our core color of Core Purple highlights our role as the changemaker in our industry and differentiates the company from competitors.
-Blue was shifted to a supporting role, but remains a vital aspect of our visual communication.
+Our Core Purple brand color highlights our role as the changemaker in our industry and differentiates Administrate from competitors.

+      Blue was shifted to a supporting role in the palette, but remains a vital aspect of our visual communication.
+Similarly to the logotype, a strong use of deep blues keeps our brand grounded.
 A set of vibrant, supporting accent colors have also been introduced to the palette.
   - type: 'grid'
     layout: 'side-by-side'
     caption: 'Shift to a slightly richer, bluer core purple, alongside the full Brand and Semantic UI palette.'